Best Off-Roading GPS: Go Off the Beaten Path Without Getting Lost

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-While a GPS device can be great for navigating large cities or sidestepping traffic, it really earns its keep when used for off-roading.
-After all, most people can get around with street signs and Google maps, but what are you supposed to do when the only identifiable landmarks are trees and rocks?
-The GPS units on this list are ideal for venturing off paved roads as they can help you travel outside your comfort zone without fear of getting lost.
+While a GPS device can be great for navigating unfamiliar city streets or sidestepping traffic, it really earns its keep when used for off-roading.
+After all, most people can get where they need to go using street signs and Google maps, but what are you supposed to do when the only identifiable landmarks are trees and boulders?
+The GPS units in this buying guide are ideal for venturing off paved roads as they can help you travel outside your comfort zone without fear of getting lost.

 This off-road GPS is for motorcycles, ATVs, snowmobiles, and more.
 It has base maps, topography lines, hill shading, and trails in North America, and you can download additional maps.

 It has Buddy Tracking, so you can keep track of up to 20 other riders in your group.
 It also connects to your machine to display speed, distance, elevation, etc.

 It doesn't have a gas gauge, the screen resolution could be improved, and the display is a little on the small side.